Steve Stone (footballer): Club career

 Stone's career at Leeds was short-lived.
-He was injured in training as soon as he joined the club, and it took him most of his first season to recover from the tendinitis in his Achilles tendon due to contracting MRSA after the operation and then having to have a further two operations for the MRSA.
+He was injured in training as soon as he joined the club, and it took him most of his first season to recover from the tendinitis in his Achilles tendon due to contracting MRSA after the operation and then requiring a further two operations for the MRSA.
 Stone played a few matches at the end of the 2005–06 campaign, and continued to play at the start of the 2006–07 campaign, scoring once against West Brom.
-Injuries, however, struck again, and Stone retired early on 15 December.
+Injuries, however, struck again, and Stone retired early on 15 December 2006.